 - Known for its geological features, the oldest rocks of the area were formed on the seabed an incredible 440 million years ago.
 The intense folds and faults due to plate movement are particularly visible beside Gunsgreen House at Eyemouth.
 Devonian Old Red Sandstone which is 345 million years old can also be seen around Linkim Shore, Eyemouth Fort and Siccar Point, which is where the two rock forms meet.

-- It rounds St Abb's Head, a National Nature Reserve renowned for its birdlife, to reach the charming fishing village of St Abbs.
+- The path rounds St Abb's Head, a National Nature Reserve renowned for its birdlife, to reach the charming fishing village of St Abbs.

 - There are also twelve bronze trail markers created by artist John Behm, which link the four memorial sculptures along the route.
 You can find these markers using your navigation skills or GPS map co-ordinates.